What are the risk factors for myelodysplastic syndromes?

 Combining these drugs with radiation therapy increases the risk further.
 Secondary MDS seems to be more common after treatment for Hodgkin disease, non-Hodgkin lymphoma, or childhood acute lymphocytic leukemia.
 It develops less often after treatment of breast, lung, ovarian, testicular, gastrointestinal system, or other cancers.
 MDS is also seen in patients who have had stem cell transplants (bone marrow transplants) because these patients receive very high doses of chemotherapy.
 Still, only a small percentage of people who are treated with these medicines will eventually develop MDS.

-More information about cancers caused by chemotherapy and radiation therapy can be found in our document Second Cancers Caused by Cancer Treatment.
+More information about cancers caused by chemotherapy and radiation therapy can be found in our document Second Cancers in Adults.